 \subsection{Forgetful projection and realization}

-A very prominent result in the classical case is the realization and projection theorems by Artemov, relating a Justification Logic to a classical modal counterpart in the sense that for every theorem of \begin{enumerate} \item the classical modal proof calculus, there exists an assignment of justification terms to the occurrences of the standard necessity modality $\Box$ s.t. the resulting formula is a theorem in the calculus of the Justification Logic, (Realization), \item the Justification proof calculus, replacing every justification modality by the standard necessity operator $\Box$ results in a theorem of the classical modal calculus, (Forgetful Projection). \end{enumerate} For the systems $\mathcal{G}_\Box$, $\mathcal{G}_\Box+\mathbf{T}_\Box$, $\mathcal{G}_\Box+\mathbf{4}_\Box$ and $\mathcal{G}_\Box+\mathbf{T}_\Box+\mathbf{4}_\Box$ established in \cite{CR2010} and the systems $\mathcal{GJ}_{CS}$, $\mathcal{GJT}_{CS}$, $\mathcal{GJ}4_{CS}$ and $\mathcal{GLP}_{CS}$ respectively, introduced in this paper, the Forgetful Projection property follows immediately.
-It shall be very interesting to see as of if and how the Realization Theorem can be proved in the case of G\"odel-Justification Logic and standard G\"odel modal logic.
+Very prominent results in the classical case are the realization and projection theorems by Artemov, relating a justification logic to a classical modal counterpart in the sense that for every theorem of \begin{enumerate} \item the classical modal proof calculus, there exists an assignment of justification terms to the occurrences of the standard necessity modality $\Box$ such that the resulting formula is a theorem in the calculus of the justification logic, (Realization), \item the justification proof calculus, replacing every justification modality by the standard necessity operator $\Box$ results in a theorem of the classical modal calculus, (Forgetful Projection). \end{enumerate} For the systems $\mathcal{G}_\Box$, $\mathcal{G}_\Box+\mathbf{T}_\Box$, $\mathcal{G}_\Box+\mathbf{4}_\Box$ and $\mathcal{G}_\Box+\mathbf{T}_\Box+\mathbf{4}_\Box$ established in \cite{CR2010} and the systems $\mathcal{GJ}_{CS}$, $\mathcal{GJT}_{CS}$, $\mathcal{GJ}4_{CS}$ and $\mathcal{GLP}_{CS}$ respectively, introduced in this paper, the Forgetful Projection property follows immediately.
+It shall be very interesting to see as of if and how the Realization Theorem can be proved in the case of G\"odel justification logic and standard G\"odel modal logic.